Health First Colorado (Medicaid) Elderly, Blind, and Disabled (EBD) Waiver

 Overview of the Elderly, Blind and Disabled Waiver

-The Colorado Elderly, Blind, and Disabled Waiver, abbreviated as EBD, provides home and community-based services (HCBS) for state residents who are elderly, blind, or disabled and at risk of nursing home admission.
-Intended to assist persons in remaining at home, a variety of long-term services and supports are available.
+The Colorado Elderly, Blind, and Disabled Waiver, abbreviated as EBD, provides Home and Community-Based Services (HCBS) for state residents who are elderly, blind, disabled, or have a diagnosis of HIV /AIDS, and are at risk of nursing home admission.
+Intended to assist persons 18+ years old in remaining at home or in the community, a variety of long-term services and supports are available.
 The benefits a program participant receives is dependent on that individual’s unique needs and existing supports.
-An individual who lives independently with no informal caregiver might receive in-home personal care assistance, delivery of prepared meals, and electronic medication reminders.
-On the other hand, a person who does have an informal caregiver might benefit from adult day care, respite care, and home modifications for safety and accessibility.
+Potential benefits include adult day care, assisted living services, home modifications, non-medical transportation, and respite care.

 Services can be received in one’s home, the home of a loved one, or an alternative care facility (assisted living residence), which may include memory care.
 Memory care offers specialized care for persons with Alzheimer’s disease or a related dementia.
 Assistance cannot be provided in adult foster care homes.

 The Elderly, Blind, and Disabled Waiver is not an entitlement program; meeting eligibility requirements does not equate to immediate receipt of program benefits.
-There are a limited number of participant enrollment slots, and when these slots are full, a waitlist for program participation forms.
+There are a limited number of participant enrollment slots, and when they are full, a waitlist for program participation forms.

 Your request has been received.
 You’ll be contacted within one business day.